Billy Baron: University of Rhode Island

-On June 2012, Baron decided to leave the program after his father was fired as coach.
+In June 2012, Baron decided to leave the program after his father was fired as coach.
 He had two years eligibility remaining at whichever school he chose.
 In 20 games with Rhode Island, Baron averaged 13 points and 4.5 rebounds per game.

 Canisius College

 In July 2012, Baron followed his father to Canisius College to finish out his collegiate career.

 In August 2012, Canisius announced that Baron had submitted the necessary paperwork to enroll at Canisius.
 Additionally, Canisius waiver to allow Baron's immediate eligibility for the fall of 2012 was granted by the NCAA.

-During the 2012-2013 season, he played in 34 games, making 33 starts.
-He was named to the All-MAAC First Team and became the first Griff to earn that distinction since Darren Fenn in 1999-2000.
+During the 2012–2013 season, he played in 34 games, making 33 starts.
+He was named to the All-MAAC First Team and became the first Griff to earn that distinction since Darren Fenn in 1999–2000.
 Baron scored a total of 584 points, the most for a Canisius player in 28 seasons.
 He led the team and ranked third in the MAAC with his 17.2 points per game.
 He also led the MAAC with 5 assists per game, which ranked 62nd nationally.
 Baron was named the Canisius Male Student Athlete of the Year.

-During the 2013-2014 season, Baron was an AP All-America Honorable Mention, just the fourth player in program history to earn All-America honors.
+During the 2013–2014 season, Baron was an AP All-America Honorable Mention, just the fourth player in program history to earn All-America honors.
 He was named the Pepsi MAAC Player of the year and earned All-MAAC First Team honors for the second straight season.
 Baron played in 34 games and started in 34 games.
 He led the team and ranked second in the MAAC with 24.1 points per game.
 He is the third Canisius player to average better than 24 points per game for a season.
 Baron was the first male athlete at Canisius to win the Male Athlete of the Year award in back-to-back academic years.

+In May 2026, Baron was selected to be part of the 60th induction class to the Canisius University Sports Hall of Fame.